splunk/public-o11y-docs/gdi/opentelemetry/components/splunk-hec-receiver.rst

    - :ref:`otel-install-windows`
    - :ref:`otel-install-k8s`

-2. Configure the Splunk HEC receiver as described in the section.
+2. Configure the Splunk HEC receiver as described in the next section.
 3. Restart the Collector.

 Sample configurations